Dr Rhian Thomas

 Research interests

-My current research focuses on improving and adding new knowledge of the habitat, ecology and behaviour of the Freshwater Pearl Mussel (Margaritifera margaritifera), a critically endangered bivalve (IUCN Red List), of which Scotland is home to approximately half of the global population.
+My other research focuses on improving and adding new knowledge of the habitat, ecology and behaviour of the Freshwater Pearl Mussel (Margaritifera margaritifera), a critically endangered bivalve (IUCN Red List), of which Scotland is home to approximately half of the global population.
 The species is in decline across its range so it is crucial we better understand how to improve conservation management of this globally endangered species.
 My research brings together both Government bodies, such as SNH and SEPA, and also industry, such as SSE.
 We are specifically looking at how the mussel responds to changes in the flow regime, and the mussel's relationship with its host fish, which can be Atlantic salmon or brown trout here in Scotland.

 My PhD was based on the development and evaluation of a cellular model to simulate braided river dynamics.
 The fieldwork for this research was carried out in the Harper-Avoca catchment in the South Island of New Zealand.